SethCalkins/DaftPunKonsole/README.md

 # DaftPunKonsole
-A DaftPunk Soundboard for the song “Harder, Better, Faster, Stronger”
+A DaftPunk Soundboard for OS X featuring the song “Harder, Better, Faster, Stronger”

 This is based on Malik Dellidj's [#DaftPunKonsole][1].